typedb/typedb-ml/kglib/kgcn/README.md

 #### Consider the neighbourhood

 The purpose of this method is to derive embeddings for a set of Things (and thereby directly learn to classify them).
 We start by querying Grakn to find a set of labelled examples.
-Following that, we gather data about the neighbourhood of each example Thing.
+Following that, we gather data about the context of each example Thing.
 We do this by considering their *k-hop* neighbours.

 ![k-hop neighbours](readme_images/k-hop_neighbours.png)We retrieve the data concerning this neighbourhood from Grakn (diagram above).
 This information includes the *type hierarchy*, *roles*, and *attribute* values of each neighbouring Thing encountered, and any inferred neighbours (dotted lines, above).

-#### The data
+#### The Input Data

-In order to feed a TensorFlow neural network model, we need regular array structures of input data.
-A KGCN builds these *raw arrays* by querying Grakn for (a sub-sample of) the neighbours of the starting Things.
-For each Thing, KGCN stores its Id, Type, Meta-Type (Entity/Relationship/Attribute), its data-type and value (if its an attribute), and the Role that connects to that Thing, plus the direction of that Role.
+In order to feed a TensorFlow neural network, we need regular array structures of input data.
+The Context Builder builds these *context arrays*.
+It talks to a Neighbour Finder, which queries Grakn for (a sub-sample of) the neighbours of the starting Things.
+For each Thing, the Neighbour Finder retrieves its Id, Type, Meta-Type (either Entity or Relationship or Attribute), its data-type and value (if its an attribute), and the Role that connects to that Thing, plus the direction of that Role.
+It passes these to the Context Builder to be added to the context arrays.

 Using the unique Ids of those 1-hop neighbours, KGCN queries Grakn for (a sub-sample of) their 2-hop neighbours and, again, store the information found for them.
 This process is recursive until K-hops has been reached.